 This document relates to Article 28 (Every Child has the Right to an Education) of the UN Convention on the Rights of the Child.
+This organisation is committed to safeguarding and promoting the welfare of children and young people.

 Orbis Education & Care